 Family: Husband Matt and children Kaylee, Aaron, and Nathan.

 Josiah Willitz – Micahtam Director and JH Drama Director

 Mr. Willitz has been directing choirs of various ages in schools and churches since 2012.
 He sang in choir and musicals during his time at Bethany Lutheran College, and was a part of several events within the theater department.
 Mr. Willitz has been directing Micahtam since the fall of 2015, and Junior High Drama since the spring of 2017.

-Mr. Willitz and his wife Anita are parents to a daughter named Hope.
+Mr. Willitz and his wife Anita are parents to two daughters.